CIS-566-Fall-2022/final-project/README.md

 We'll check your repository for updates.
 No need to create a new pull request.

 Come to class on the due date with a WORKING COPY of your project.
 We'll be spending time in class critiquing and reviewing your work so far.
-## Milestone 2: Implementation part 2 (due 11/28)

-* Added more details to the road and adjusted form.
-* Added procedural windmill created with L-Systems.
-* Added Polyhaven sky hdri.
-* Added more detail to the terrain.
-* Added quixel megascans assets for materials in road, house concrete, windmill, grass, and cliffside.
-* Added tree part.